JvanKatwijk/duoreceiver/README.md

  - the airspy devices
  - rtlsdr sticks

+Selecting a device is automatic on program startup.
+On program startup, the software will check the availability of any of the configured devices.
-Selecting a device is automatic, if one of the configured devices is connected, the software will detect it and use it as input device.
+If one of the configured devices is connected, the software will detect it and use it as input device.

 Note that the SDRplay control widget is included in the main widget,